Rotherham school where 'standard of education' is weak rated 'inadequate' by Ofsted

-Brinsworth Manor: Rotherham junior school where 'standard of education' is weak rated 'inadequate' by Ofsted
+Brinsworth Manor: Rotherham infant school where 'standard of education' is weak rated 'inadequate' by Ofsted

 and live on Freeview channel 276

-A Rotherham junior school where children “do not receive an acceptable standard standard of education” has been branded ‘inadequate’ by Ofsted.
+A Rotherham infant school where children “do not receive an acceptable standard standard of education” has been branded ‘inadequate’ by Ofsted.

 Brinsworth Manor Infant School, in Brinsworth Lane, has been scolded by inspectors in a scathing new report published on May 16 criticising seemingly everything from learning to teachers’ control of classroom and safeguarding.

-Note: Editor’s note: A previous version of this story pictured and referenced Brinsworth Manor Junior School, but the Ofsted report was about Brinsworth Manor Infant School.
-The story has been updated to correct this.
-With apologies to Brinsworth Manor Junior, which was rated Good in all areas in its latest visit in November 2022.